 Unlike the brokers that are governed by the European Banking Authority (e.g. CySEC or FCA brokers), FX brokers from Australia do not have to share the same rights and restrictions.
 This is why Australian Forex brokers are still able to provide all sorts of trading benefits that include Forex contests, deposit bonuses, no deposit accounts, refer-a-friend promotions, and other deals.

 In addition to this, the maximum leverage that a trader can get from an Australian broker is capped at 500:1.
 Unlike the FCA and CySEC, the broker is not required to make sure that default leverage is set below 50:1.

 Forex brokers in Australia are required to clearly disclose the nature of their operations and the risks involved in the financial trading.

 FX brokers provide access to a few types of the markets.
 Obviously, these brokers enable the trading of various currency pairs.
-Next to this, the brokers provide the trading of the Contracts-For-Difference aka CFD, and this might be banned soon by the ASIC.
+Along with that, the brokers provide the trading of the Contracts-For-Difference aka CFD, and this might be banned soon by the ASIC.
 The first announcements have been seen in 2016, yet there has been no action taken until now.
 Considering the current popularity of the bitcoin trading, the prohibition of the CFD trading might have a negative impact on the Australian cryptocurrency brokers and their offers, as most of them operate using CFDs.

 One of the reasons why FX trading has been so popular in Australia is because the country’s national currency, the Australian dollar, is one of the most traded currencies in the world.
 It is directly quoted against the USD dollar, and AUD/USD currency pair even has its own nickname – the Aussie.
 The typical spread for this currency pair ranges between 0.4 and 2.6 pips on the accounts that do not include the commission.
 Hence, it makes Aussie one of the most expensive currency pairs to trade from the major ones.